cdapio/cdap/cdap-docs/developers-manual/source/pipelines/studio.rst

   :align: center
   :class: bordered-image

-  **CDAP Application Studio:** Button labels, upper-right toolbar
+  **CDAP Studio:** Button labels, upper-right toolbar

 The draft will be created, and will show in your list of pipelines as a draft.
-Clicking on it in the list of pipelines will re-open it in the *CDAP Application Studio* so that you can continue working on it.
+Clicking on it in the list of pipelines will re-open it in the *CDAP Studio* so that you can continue working on it.

 Note that **if you change the name of draft, it doesn't create a new draft** with the new